-Start with the making of syrup so that it is cooled down for later.
+Start with the making of the syrup so that it is cooled down for later.

-Beat the egg whites in a gentle meringue until the peaks form.
+Beat the egg whites in a gentle meringue until peaks form.

-Gradually pour the meringue in the almond mix and with a soft spatula, gently fold the ingredients.
+Gradually pour the meringue into the almond mix and with a soft spatula, gently fold the ingredients.

-Roll out the sheets cut crosswise into 4 and cover a damp towel to prevent dry.
+Roll out the sheets, cut crosswise into 4 and cover with a damp towel to prevent drying.

-We get two square pieces of sheet.
-Spead the melted butter, fill along with stuffing on a thin string (pastry corn can help here).
+Next, get two square pieces of sheet.
+Spread the melted butter, fill along with stuffing on a thin string (pastry corn can help here).

 Close the sides to seal the filling.
 Wrap in a tight roll.

-Preheat the oven to 160 degrees C (air).
+Preheat the oven to 160 degrees Celcius (air).

-Bake for about 30 minutes at 160 degrees C (air), until well browned.
+Bake for about 30 minutes at 160 degrees Celcius (air), until well browned.

-Hot as we take them out of the oven we pour over with the cool syrup.
+Next, take them out of the oven and while hot, pour over with the cool syrup.

 Allow them to cool in the pan.